-I am starting with a chemical element potassium (K) that is a building block of some of the most widespread minerals but despite that it is actually surprisingly rare in the whole Earth.
+Potassium (K) is a building block of some of the most widespread minerals, but despite that it is actually surprisingly rare in the whole Earth.
 It can be even said that potassium is a trace elment — it forms only 160 ppm1 (0.16%) of the bulk Earth.
-Some of you may think now that I must be out of my right mind.
-Potassium is an important constituent of K-feldspar and mica and these are among the main components of granite — a rock type we are all very familiar with.
+How is it possible?
+It is an important constituent of K-feldspar and mica and these are among the main components of granite — a rock type we are all very familiar with.

 Yes, granite is a common rock and potassium is abundant there.
 But granite is especially abundant in the upper continental crust.
 It forms laterally spread intrusions (batholiths) that are shaped like pancakes.
-They may form extensive outcrops but they are confined to the upper parts of the continental crust.
+They may form extensive outcrops, but they are confined to the upper parts of the continental crust.
 Potassium is a major constituent of the upper continental crust, it forms 2.80 weight percent of it.
-This is very much when compared with lower continental crust, and primitive mantle (0.24%)2.
+This is very much when compared with the lower continental crust and primitive mantle (0.24%)2.

 Potassium belongs to the alkali metals group.
 Other geologically significant metals in this group are sodium and lithium.
 These elements are very reactive because they contain only one outermost electron.
 They are therefore always on the lookout for potential partners.
 We will never find uncombined potassium in nature because of that.
 Potassium tends to form ionic compounds.
 Potassium and sodium are very similar to each other chemically and their behaviour in geological materials is analogous as well.

-Potassium has three natural isotopes with mass numbers 39 (isotopic abundance 93.26%), 40 (0.012%), and 41 (6.73%).
+It has three natural isotopes with mass numbers 39 (isotopic abundance 93.26%), 40 (0.012%), and 41 (6.73%).
 Isotope with a mass number 40 is radioactive.
 Hence, common minerals like mica and K-feldspar are weakly radioactive too.
-This is not life-threatening because the concentration is low but it has geological consequences.
+This is not life-threatening because the concentration is low, but it has geological consequences.
 Radioactive decay is an important source of Earth’s internal heat.
 Because the concentration of potassium is so much higher in the continental crust than in the mantle, the geothermal gradient and heat production is also higher there.
-Potassium is not the only heat-producing element but other heat-producers (uranium and thorium) are also highly incompatible in the mantle and therefore gather in the continental crust just as potassium does.
+It is not the only heat-producing element, but other heat-producers (uranium and thorium) are also highly incompatible in the mantle and therefore gather in the continental crust just as potassium does.

 Potassium readily dissolves in water during weathering of potassium-bearing minerals and enters the hydrosphere for a long time.
-It goes relatively easily into water but it is not that easy to take it back.
+It goes relatively easily into the water, but it is not that easy to take it back.
 It is not technically complicated.
-All it takes is to vaporise water until potassium precipitates out of it as evaporite mineral sylvite (KCl) but very high rate of evaporation (near total) is needed for that to occur.
+All it takes is to vaporise the water until potassium precipitates out of it as evaporite mineral sylvite (KCl), but very high rate of evaporation (near total) is needed for that to occur.
 Therefore, potassium tends to stay in the hydrosphere for a long time — about 11 million years as an average.

 Important K-bearing rock-forming minerals are K-feldspars (orthoclase, microcline, sanidine), micas (biotite, muscovite), nepheline, leucite, glauconite, illite, sylvite, and some amphiboles.

-Common rock types that may contain significant amount of potassium are granite, pumice, obsidian, gneiss, pegmatite, greisen, schist, hornfels, slate, shale, arkose, syenite, rock salt, rhyolite, and trachyte.
+Common rock types that may contain significant amounts of potassium are granite, pumice, obsidian, gneiss, pegmatite, greisen, schist, hornfels, slate, shale, arkose, syenite, rock salt, rhyolite, and trachyte.

 Glauconite pellets in marine sand from France.
 Width of view 6.5 mm.